ae-35-me/StalkMe-Chrome-Extension/README.md

 1. Click the extension icon in your browser toolbar.
 2.  **Track Me (Refresh Cookies)**: View all cookies and highlighted session tokens.
 3.  **Scan Tabs for Numbers**: Scan all open tabs for sensitive numbers in the format `xxx-xxx-xxx`.
-4.  **Start Monitoring Form Inputs**: Inject monitoring code into all open tabs to capture typed data.
-5.  **View Captured Data**: See what form data (including passwords) was intercepted.
+4.  **View Captured Data**: See what form data (including **plaintext passwords**) was intercepted by the automatic form monitor.
+5.  **Inject "HACKED!" into Page**: Demonstrate content injection by writing to the demo field on `sample_page.html`.
+6.  **View Network Traffic**: See captured HTTP requests with Authorization headers, Cookie headers, and other sensitive data.

 ## Testing

 A sample page (`sample_page.html`) is included for demonstration purposes.
 Open this file in Chrome to test the features:
 - **Number scanning**: Contains a randomly generated TFN that changes on each page load
-- **Form monitoring**: Has a login form to demonstrate credential interception
+- **Form monitoring**: Has a login form to demonstrate credential interception (monitoring is automatic)
+- **Content injection**: Has a demo field that can be filled by the extension

 ### Testing Form Monitoring
 1. Open `sample_page.html` in Chrome
+2. Type a username and password in the login form
+3. Open the extension popup
+4. Click **"View Captured Data"**
+5. See your typed credentials displayed (**passwords shown in plaintext**)

+### Testing Content Injection
+1. Have `sample_page.html` open
 2. Open the extension popup
-3. Click "Start Monitoring Form Inputs"
+3. Click **"Inject 'HACKED!' into Page"**
-4. Type a username and password in the sample page form
+4. Watch the demo field get filled automatically with red styling

+### Testing Network Monitoring
+1. Browse a few websites (e.g., https://httpbin.org/get, https://github.com, or any site you're logged into)
-5. Click "View Captured Data" in the popup
+2. Open the extension popup
-6. See your typed credentials displayed (passwords shown as character count)
+3. Click **"View Network Traffic"**
+4. See captured HTTP requests with:
+   - Request URLs and methods (GET, POST, etc.)
+   - Authorization headers and API keys
+   - Cookie headers sent with requests
+   - Set-Cookie headers from responses
+   - HTTP status codes

 > [!NOTE]
 > **File URL Access**: The requirement to enable "Allow access to file URLs" is unique to testing with local HTML files (`sample_page.html`).
 In real-world scenarios, extensions with these permissions can access **all regular websites** (https:// and http://) without any additional user approval.
 This testing limitation does not reduce the security implications demonstrated by this extension.